PPF Levy forum

 ‘Stressed’ asset values are calculated from the asset information submitted in scheme returns.
 To calculate the stressed value of assets, the PPF apply a standard test to the smoothed asset value (see page 4 of the PPF’s draft investment risk appendix):

-Insolvency risk is based on the average of the month-end insolvency probabilities generated by Experian’s PPF-specific insolvency risk model.
+Insolvency risk is based on the average of the month-end insolvency probabilities generated by the PPF-specific insolvency risk model, which is calculated by Dun & Bradstreet (D&B).
 The average insolvency probability is placed into one of ten bands to reduce the sensitivity of the PPF levy to small changes in scores.
 The band into which the average insolvency probability is placed will determine the insolvency probability used in the levy calculation.

 For schemes with more than one employer, the PPF calculate a weighted insolvency risk based on membership numbers.